harryjun-ustc/MindFace/README.md

-If you find *InsightFace* useful in your research, please consider to cite the following related papers:
+If you find *MindFace* useful in your research, please consider to cite the following related papers:

 ```